Home Healthy Aging Why Everything Can Taste Salty

 • prolonged use of diuretics

-Once you and your health care team determine what is really causing your salty taste in your mouth, you can move on to the next phase: determining what to do.
-Whether your solution is getting treated for a head trauma or for heavy metal poisoning or nutritional deficiencies or changing medications, you have a bright future.
-You don’t have to put up with a salty taste in your mouth.
+Once you and your health-care team determine what is causing your mouth’s salty taste, you can move on to the next phase: determining what to do.
+Whether your solution is getting treated for head trauma or for heavy metal poisoning or nutritional deficiencies or changing medications, we’re hopeful a diagnosis and effective treatment plan are near.
+You simply don’t have to put up with a constant salty taste in your mouth.

 References